 Be nice.
 Or else.

-Joined over 3 years ago Joe has invited Chelsea Beachem
+Joined almost 4 years ago Joe has invited Chelsea Beachem

 I was going to make an iOS app that did this until I found out that there are already a few.